dottjt/plastic/other/unused/01-life-unused.md

 ### part 2

+gobblin' up the rasher twins' lesser cousins in an all-out homicide of culinary scorched-earth.

+Thankfully he only poured a tiny amount of Kahlua into this morning's coffee, presumably to counter the hangover he'd developed from the previous night earlier.
+All in a day's hard work.

+, only to choke on his spit in a sudden inconvenience of harrowing self-interest, as he started banging his fist on the table in a confused mess of inhumane discomfort.

+to shove the hastily prepared utensils into the

 in a choking fit of exile,

 forming heights that would leave the physically handicapped in existential crisis